 Business travel is one of the most complex expenditures of any business.
 Each trip has different goals and purposes, and each person involved with the trip has different priorities.

 - The business traveler wants an itinerary that doesn’t cause unnecessary sleep-loss, a comfortable room with WiFi, and maybe an extra day to explore a new city and turn a business trip into personal travel – a.k.a a “bleisure” trip.

 - The office manager needs a travel policy that works (check out our travel and expense policy template), and a travel management solution that does not take too much time away from other tasks.
 They shouldn’t need to open hundreds of tabs or contact loads of travel consultants or agents just to book flights.
-Here’s a handy template.

 - And finally, the finance manager needs instant access to all travel spend to be able to make budget decisions in real-time and optimize cost savings.

 These priorities and concerns are a given.
 Depending on how your company travels, you may have additional factors to keep in mind.
 When making changes to your business travel management process, start by listing out all of these factors in detail.